bLopata/ml-tensorflow/Readme.md

 In TensorFlow, working with images depends on using neural networks to perform image recognition.
 The pixels themselves, the fundamental building blocks of images, are converted to tensors using image recognition in the neural network algorithm.

-Image recognition using neural networks is accomplished by feeding a corpus of images into a feature selection and classification algorithm, the output of which is an ML-based classifier as discussed in [neural networks](#neural-networks).
+Image recognition using neural networks is accomplished by feeding a corpus of images into a feature selection and classification algorithm, the output of which is an ML-based classifier (as discussed in [neural networks](#neural-networks)).
 This classifier can then be applied to a new image to produce a classification label.
 Machine learning is accomplished by first training a model, then using the corpus of images (the training data) to tweak and optimize the parameters in that model, and then you have the classifier which can be used on a new image.

 ## Images as Tensors

-The individual pixels of an image, as described above, are converted to tensors which can be used in the TensorFlow algorithm.
+The individual pixels of an image, as described above, are converted to tensors which can be used in the TensorFlow application.
 Each pixel holds a value based on the type of image.
 For grayscale images, the pixel holds a value between 0-1 to describe the level of saturation of gray in that pixel.
 RGB (**R**ed, **G**reen, **B**lue) is another typical form of color encoding.
 For RGB encoding, three values are required to describe the color in each pixel.
 For pure red, the numerical representation in RGB encoding would be (255, 0, 0).
 Likewise, blue would be (0, 0 255) and green
 (0, 255, 0).
 These values are also called **channels** which represent the color in a pixel.

 Images can also be represented in 3-D tensors.
 The first two elements correspond to the pixel's x-and-y coordinate location, and the third element corresponds to the number of channels of color-encoding in the image.